nickdenardis/nickdenardis.com/_posts/2021-06-23-visualize-social-media-alt-text-browser-extension.md

 There are a few existing solutions out there, the [Web Developer toolbar](https://chrome.google.com/webstore/detail/image-alt-text-viewer/nhmihbneenlkbjjpbimhegikadfleccd ) allows you to turn on alt text for all images, but it doesn’t work past the first Twitter screen with its infinite scrolling.

-There is a [bookmarklet to display alt text](https://adrianroselli.com/2015/01/css-bookmarklets-for-testing-and-fixing.html#NewTwitterAlt) on static pages, but again it don’t work well with infinite scrolling pages.
+There is a [bookmarklet to display alt text](https://adrianroselli.com/2015/01/css-bookmarklets-for-testing-and-fixing.html#NewTwitterAlt) on static pages, but again it doesn't work well with infinite scrolling pages.

 There is also [specialized Chrome extension](https://chrome.google.com/webstore/detail/image-alt-text-viewer/nhmihbneenlkbjjpbimhegikadfleccd) to do the same thing.
 But again, it does not continue to show the text as you scroll down the page.